 Meanwhile, Learning Bird is a Montreal-based edtech startup.
 It’s an innovative online learning tool for K-12 student success, powered by multiple perspectives.
 It matches digital lessons from North American teachers to a user’s curriculum, textbooks and the individual learning style of each student.

-Shift Health was the other finalist, and it’s flagship product is TickiT, an interactive survey platform that breaks down the patient provider communication barriers in Healthcare.
+Tickit Health (formerly Shift Health) was the other finalist, and its flagship product is TickiT, an interactive survey platform that breaks down the patient provider communication barriers in Healthcare.
 It does this by comfortably educating and preparing patients for the visit while collecting relevant data for physicians.